David Davis (British politician): Early life and career

 David Davis was born on 23 December 1948 in York to a single mother, Betty Brown.
 He was initially raised by his grandparents.
 His maternal grandfather, Walter Harrison, was the son of a wealthy trawlerman, but was disinherited after joining the Communist Party; he led a "hunger march" to London shortly after the more famous Jarrow March, which did not allow Communists to participate.
 His father, whom he met once after his mother's death, was Welsh.
 After his mother married Ronald Davis the family moved to London, where they lived initially in a flat in Wandsworth, which Davis has described as "a terrible little slum".
 Later, after his half-sister was born, the family moved to a council estate in Tooting, his stepfather being a shop steward at Battersea Power Station.

-Davis went to Bec Grammar School in Tooting, and when he left, his A Level results were not good enough to secure a university place.
+Davis went to Bec School in Tooting, and when he left, his A-level results were not good enough to secure a university place.
 He subsequently worked as an insurance clerk and became a soldier in the Territorial Army's 21 SAS (Artists) to earn the money needed to retake his examinations.
 After doing so he won a place at the University of Warwick, where he graduated with a BSc Joint Hons in Molecular Science and Computer Science in 1971.
 While at Warwick he was one of the founding members of the student radio station, University Radio Warwick.
 While a student, Davis was active in the Federation of Conservative Students, becoming national chairman in 1973.
+He studied for an MBA at London Business School from 1971 to 1973.
 Davis worked for Tate & Lyle for 17 years, rising to become a senior executive, including restructuring its troubled Canadian subsidiary, Redpath Sugar.
 He wrote about his business experiences in the 1988 book How to Turn Round a Company.